Low back when sitting down is kind of a natural thing. There is nothing worse for the back than sitting.

 And that is exactly what this way of sitting does.

 The lower back is not crushed anymore, it stops putting pressure right where it hurts, and Mark can sit longer, and more comfortably.Maybe you already have a wooden dolly like that hanging in your basement or attic.Try it out, you’ll see, it’s quite useful for back pain relief when sitting.

-For Mark, it works!
+For Mark, this works!

 Ps: You could argue that for the office, this solution is not the most practical one: use a classic footrest.
-It’s less efficient since you can not move your legs but you can still sit with your legs straight, and this is helps for lower back pain relief when sitting down at your desk.
+It’s less efficient since you can not move your legs but you can still sit with your legs straight, and this is what helps for lower back pain relief when sitting down at your desk.